Woman stabbed, knife-wielding man restrained by public in Sydney

 Police were also investigating whether the body of a woman found inside an apartment near where the stabbing took place was linked to the incident, a New South Wales state police spokeswoman said.

-Video footage on Twitter showed a young man running across a city intersection and jumping onto the hood of a car, waving what appeared to be a long-bladed knife.
+Video images on Twitter showed a young man running across a city intersection and jumping onto the hood of a car, waving what appeared to be a long-bladed knife.

 The man, who was yelling, fell to the ground when the car moved and was confronted by a person holding a chair, the video showed.
 It was unclear what the man was calling out.